 During the year ended April 30, 2016, pursuant to a letter of understanding entered into by us and Resverlogix in connection with a proposal that we grant royalty rights related to some or all of our intellectual property, Resverlogix paid us \$2.3 million.
-The letter of understanding stated that in the event that a transaction does not close, any consideration paid by Resverlogix to us in connection with the transaction would remain payable by us to Resverlogix.
-Subsequent to April 30, 2016, the letter of understanding was terminated and we repaid the \$2.3 million to Resverlogix.
+It was stated that in the event that a transaction does not close, any consideration paid by Resverlogix to the Company in connection with the transaction would remain payable by the Company to Resverlogix.
+Subsequent to April 30, 2016, we decided to pursue other alternatives and, therefore, we and Resverlogix mutually agreed not to pursue a proposed royalty arrangement.
+In May 2016 the letter of understanding was terminated and we repaid the \$2.3 million to Resverlogix.